 Abdul Aziz Muhamat was for five and a half years held in an Australian immigration detention centre in Papua New Guinea.
+He was awarded for revealing Australia’s ‘cruel’ refugee policy

 He had fled civil conflict in Sudan’s western Darfur region in 2013 and had flown to Indonesia.
 Muhamat boarded a boat headed to Australia, but the boat was intercepted by Australian officials after six days at sea.